nilclass/jlctl/README.md

 Usage: jlctl [OPTIONS] <COMMAND>

 Commands:
+  list-ports  List serial ports
   netlist     Print current netlist bridge      Interact with bridges server      Start HTTP server help        Print this message or the help of the given subcommand(s)

 Options:
-  -p <PORT>      Serial port where the Jumperless is connected [default: /dev/ttyACM0] -h, --help     Print help
+  -p, --port <PORT>  Serial port where the Jumperless is connected.
+If omitted, the port is detected dynamically -h, --help         Print help
   -V, --version      Print version
 ```

 To get help for a subcommand, run `jlctl help <command>`, e.g.